-Imposing, confident, complex, charismatic, and controversial, Winfield ranks as the greatest multi-sport athlete to emerge from the State of Minnesota.
-Drafted by five different teams in five leagues in three major sports, Winfield chose baseball and compiled a first-ballot Hall of Fame career.
+Imposing, confident, complex, charismatic, and controversial, Dave Winfield ranks as the greatest multisport athlete to emerge from the state of Minnesota.
+Drafted by five teams in five leagues in three major sports, Winfield chose baseball and compiled a first-ballot Hall of Fame career.

-At 6-foot-6 and 220 pounds, the powerfully-built right-hander wielded a menacing black bat.
+At 6-feet-6 and 220 pounds, the powerfully-built right-hander wielded a menacing black bat.
 His long, sweeping swing started with a distinctive hitch.
-Then, with sudden ferocity, he uncoiled and laced line drives to all parts of the park; sometimes clearing fences and walls, more often slamming into them.
+Then, with sudden ferocity, he uncoiled and laced line drives to all parts of the park, sometimes clearing fences and walls, more often slamming into them.
 He ran the bases aggressively and with purpose.
-He was a good base stealer, but a great base runner.
+He was a good basestealer, but a great baserunner.
 He played defense with equal enthusiasm.
 Athletic and graceful, he gobbled up ground with long strides, sported a steady glove and boasted one of the most lethal throwing arms in the history of the game.
-Though blessed with tremendous physical ability, it was Winfield’s preparation and determination, along with his ability to make adjustments at the plate and in the field that made him a player greater than his tremendous physical talent.
+Though he was blessed with tremendous physical ability, it was Winfield’s preparation and determination, along with his ability to make adjustments at the plate and in the field that made him a player greater than his tremendous physical talent.

 Winfield grew up in St. Paul and excelled in baseball and basketball at St. Paul Central High School and then at the University of Minnesota.
-“Winnie” averaged 10.3 points and 6.7 rebounds in 40 Gopher basketball games and posted a 19-4 record for the baseball squad.
+“Winnie” averaged 9.0 points and 5.8 rebounds in 46 Gopher basketball games and posted a 19-4 record for the baseball squad.
 While at Minnesota, Winfield was a First Team All-America in 1973 and a two-time All-Big Ten selection in 1971 and 1973.
-He was 9-1 in his senior season with a 2.74 earned run average and 109 strikeouts in 82 innings of work.
-He batted .385 with 33 runs batted in in 130 at bats that season.
+He was 9-1 in his senior season with a 2.74 earned-run average and 109 strikeouts in 82 innings pitched.
+He batted .385 with 33 runs batted in in 130 at-bats.

-Winfield jumped straight from college to the major leagues, and compiled 3,110 hits, 465 home runs and a .283 batting average in 22 seasons with the San Diego Padres, New York Yankees, California Angels, Toronto Blue Jays, Minnesota Twins and Cleveland Indians.
-He played in 2,973 games, batted 11,003 times, collected 1093 extra base hits, stole 223 bases, made 5,012 putouts and 168 assists, and appeared in 12 All-Star games and two World Series.
-He was just the fifth player in the history of baseball to compile 3,000 hits and 450 home runs.
+Winfield jumped straight from college to the major leagues, and compiled 3,110 hits, 465 home runs, and a .283 batting average in 22 seasons with the San Diego Padres, New York Yankees, California Angels, Toronto Blue Jays, Minnesota Twins, and Cleveland Indians.
+He played in 2,973 games, batted 11,003 times, collected 1,093 extra-base hits, stole 223 bases, made 5,012 putouts and 168 assists, and appeared in 12 All-Star Games and two World Series.
+He was just the fifth player in the history of baseball to get 3,000 hits and 450 home runs.

 But there is so much more to the man than the numbers.

 There is Winfield’s business acumen.
 In addition to serving as president of the Winfield Foundation for years, the big slugger from St. Paul – who once played for Padres owner and McDonald’s founder Ray Kroc – possessed a string of Burger Kings, art galleries, a lighting design and contracting company, and a diverse and powerful stock portfolio.
-He has served on the board of directors for President Bill Clinton’s National Service Program, the Morehouse School of Medicine and the Century Council and on the advisory boards for the Peace Corps and MLB’s Baseball Players Trust.3 Since December 2013, he has served as the special assistant to the executive director of the Major League Baseball Players Association (MLBPA), Tony Clark.
+He has served on the board of directors for President Bill Clinton’s National Service Program, the Morehouse School of Medicine and the Century Council and on the advisory boards for the Peace Corps and MLB’s Baseball Players Trust.3 Since December 2013, he has been a special assistant to the executive director of the Major League Baseball Players Association, Tony Clark.

-There is Winfield’s race relations leadership.
+There is Winfield’s race-relations leadership.
 As an African American youngster in St. Paul, and later as a major-league baseball player, Winfield encountered racism and battled it with dignity and determination.
 Granted a public forum by virtue of his occupation, Winfield has spoken and written about race relations, providing a powerful voice in the community.
-He helped develop the idea of the honoring former Negro League’s stars at MLB’s 2008 draft.5
+He helped develop the idea of the honoring former Negro League stars at MLB’s 2008 draft.5

 There is also Winfield’s ego.
 “Much of America’s current self-esteem crisis could be overcome just with Winfield’s excess,” Sports Illustrated observed in 1992.
 “Nobody knows better than Winfield that he is handsome, buffed, richly appointed with all the options, well read, well-spoken and well paid.”6

 In recent years, Winfield also made peace in his complicated personal life.
-Devoted to the mother who raised him, he reconnected with his father after her 1988 death.
+Devoted to the mother who raised him, he reconnected with his father after her death in 1988.
 That same year he married, and formed a relationship with a child from a previous relationship.
-Later, he fathered two more children with his wife Tonya.
-As a special assistant to the executive director of the Major League Baseball Players Association., he travels the world as an ambassador for baseball, delivers motivational speeches, continues his charitable work, and spends time with his family.10
+Later, he fathered two more children with his wife, Tonya.
+As a special assistant to Clark, the Players Association director, he travels the world as an ambassador for baseball, delivers motivational speeches, continues his charitable work, and spends time with his family.10

 David Mark Winfield was born in St. Paul on October 3, 1951 – the day that Bobby Thomson hit “The Shot Heard Round the World,” the pennant-winning home run for the New York Giants.
 David was the second son for Frank Charles Winfield, a World War II veteran and a Pullman porter on the Great Northern Railroad’s flagship train, the Empire Builder, and Arline Vivian (Allison) Winfield, a St. Paul native.
 Frank, who lived in Duluth before he entered military service, met Arline through her brother.
 The couple divorced by the time David turned 3, and Frank eventually moved to Seattle, remarried and became a skycap for Western Airlines.
 Though they saw one another on occasion, David and his father remained estranged for much of their lives.11